gravity-ui/uikit/src/components/List/README.md

 ### ItemsHeight

-Item list height (or a function that returns the height value for a list).
-It can be helpful when setting the list height dynamically. `(items: []) => number`.
+Determines the item list height (or a function that returns the height value for a list).
+It can be helpful when setting the list height dynamically, e.g., `(items: []) => number`.

 ### Items

-Array of items for a list.
+Provides an array of items for a list:

 <!--LANDING_BLOCK
 <ExampleBlock